Special interest: Huntington’s Disease. See my Dad Dewi below!

 My Dad, Dewi was diagnosed with Huntington’s disease in 2004, we knew that there was a chance that he would get the hereditary condition as his mother had died from it at the age of 65 in 1980.
 My dad was a joker, the life and soul of the party.
 He was always the last one standing, loved playing the guitar and having a sing song.
 Those that knew him said he was that laid back he was horizontal.
 Loved his motorbikes, classic cars and sailing.
 He was one of a kind.

 I moved back from Cardiff in 2007 whilst I was in the middle of studying to complete my MA.
-My parents relationship was very volatile during this time, and I was constantly getting calls from social workers and police.
+I was constantly getting calls from social workers and police.
 This had been happening frequently since my Fathers diagnosis.
 He hadn’t taken it very well at all.
-My mum suffered from depression during this time, which I believe stemmed from living with my Father and his illness which was beginning to get worse.

-My mother at this time refused to allow carers into the house to care for my dad and make sure he was eating the correct foods as he needed a high calorie diet.
-He was undernourished and not in a good way.
-Due to lack of help from any of the necessary support frameworks I had no choice but to move back to North Wales to care for him.
+He was malnourished and not in a good way.
+Due to lack of help from any of the authorities that were eant to have legal duty of care for him, I had no choice but to move back to North Wales to care for him.
 When I returned home, we planned for the future, I arranged for an outbuilding to be made into a purpose built house for my Father so he could stay at home for as long as possible, knowing the disease would progress only one way.
-Once this was complete he settled in well to the new house and I lived with him so I could care for him.
+Once this was complete he settled in well to the new house and I lived with him so I could care for him (unpaid).

 We employed carers to come in a few times a week to help Dad with washing and cooking and feeding.
 At this point I was working for a company.
 In 2010, my Fathers condition worsened and I had to leave my job, so I set up a business working from home so I could be there to support him and his needs, which had got considerably worse.
 We were having little support from social services which I believe was due to lack of competency and lack of compassion.
 Reports were written which were incorrect, and no solutions were offered.
 At one point we had to apply for funding for care from the HD charity as the social worker neglected to inform us that my Father would be eligible for some money towards care.
 I was offered a carers assessment in 2010 and then nothing happened.
 I had to fight for everything alone.